bdestombe/readULTIMA/README.md

 This should be considered step 1 of data processsing.
-This netCDF-file can be used to create an actual dataset, including coordinates complying with netCDF conventions CF. cfconventions.org/cf-conventions/cf-conventions.html
+This netCDF-file can be used to create an actual dataset, including coordinates complying with netCDF conventions CF. <cfconventions.org/cf-conventions/cf-conventions.html>

 Vertical temperature profiles can use 'timeSeriesProfile', chp 5.2 of cfconventions.
 Having a single spatial coordinate and a height above surface attribute, one file per section.

-Next steps:
+Steps for further processing / archiving:
 - data was recorded for the entire cable. split this netCDF file into sections when needed
-- Add meta data according to CF conventions
+- Add meta data according to CF conventions per splitter NETCDF file.

 # Usage